kimkulling/cppcore/README.md

 Random:
 -------
 - RandomGenerator: A wrapper class to get random numbers.
+Currently supported are
+  + The standard c++ random generator, be careful if you want to reach a good distribution of your random values
+  + The Mersenne-Twister randome generator which provides a much better distribution of points

 Used in...
 ----------
 OSRE ( aka Open-Source-Render-Experience ): https://github.com/kimkulling/osre